Reading time: 5 min.

 This chart gives an indication of the degree of hair loss you’ll see at each stage of the Norwood scale.

-It’s generally agreed that balding and thinning can be treated up to Norwood stage 6.
-If your hair loss has progressed beyond stage 6, it may be too late to consider a hair transplant.
+It’s generally agreed that balding and hair thinning can be treated up to Norwood stage 6.
+If your hair loss pattern has progressed beyond stage 6, it may be too late to consider a hair transplant.
 However, if you’re unsure, it’s always best to consult with a clinic directly.

 Can you have a hair transplant if you are bald?

-Losing hair in your 20s and 30s
+What can you do if you are losing hair in your 20s and 30s

 Although there’s generally a correlation between age and hair loss, it’s still possible to be a good candidate for a hair transplant in your 20s and 30s.
 If you’ve been losing hair since a young age, your hair loss may have progressed enough that a hair transplant is a good option for you.